DerellLicht/snippets/readme.md

 libraries.
 I recommend the [TDM](http://tdm-gcc.tdragon.net/) distribution, to avoid certain issues with library accessibility.

-NOTE: from September 2022, some of this files in this folder are built with 64-bit compiler, in order to support functionality in certain utilities.
+NOTE: from September 2022, some of the files in this folder are built with 64-bit compiler, in order to support functionality in certain utilities.

 - All programs here are licensed under Creative Commons CC0 1.0 Universal;